adamlacasse/Merrimack_CSC6301/Module 8/final-exam.md

 Considering the code below and the obtained output, which function would you consider optimizing?
 Explain your choice.
 I suggest you limit your answer to no less than 2 lines and to no more than 10 lines (soft limits).

 **Note:** See image in `final-exam-questions.pdf` page 8 for code and profiling output.

+#### Answer:
+The function that should be optimized is `check(mat)`.
+Profiling shows it dominates execution time, being called tens of millions of times and accounting for the largest share of total runtime.
+This function performs nested loops over the matrix, giving it O(n^2) complexity per call, and it is invoked repeatedly within `layer()`.
+The inner loops count occurrences of 0s and 1s, then check balance conditions—calculations that could potentially be memoized or restructured to avoid redundant matrix scans.
+Optimizing this part (e.g., precomputing partial sums, caching results, or using vectorized operations) would significantly reduce total execution time.

+#### Reasoning:
+Profiling data directly identifies `check()` as the bottleneck with the highest total time and call count.
+Its nested structure and frequent invocation make it the primary optimization target, aligning with profiling best practices of addressing functions that dominate execution time.

 ---